aruder/testingGit/README.md

 This is the description for the readme file.

-I'm updating on May 24th.
+I'm updating on May 24th. vvv